puppetlabs-toy-chest/razor-server/doc/api.md

          "server": "puppet.example.org",
          "environment": "production"
       },
-      "broker-type": "puppet"
+      "broker_type": "puppet"
     }

-The `broker-type` must correspond to a broker that is present on the `broker_path` set in `config.yaml`.
+The `broker_type` must correspond to a broker that is present on the `broker_path` set in `config.yaml`.

 The permissible settings for the `configuration` hash depend on the broker